-(2) Included in principal transactions in the consolidated income statement, except for gains from investments which are included in other income in the consolidated income statement.
+(3) Included in principal transactions in the consolidated income statement.

-(3) Unrealized gains are attributable to assets or liabilities that are still held at the reporting date.
+(4) Unrealized losses are attributable to assets or liabilities that are still held at the reporting date.

 Financial Instruments Not Measured at Fair Value

 The table below presents the carrying value, fair value and fair value hierarchy category of certain financial instruments that are not measured at fair value on the consolidated balance sheets.
 The table below excludes non-financial assets and liabilities (e.g., furniture, equipment and leasehold improvements and accrued compensation).